garniergere/ViClust/README.md

 Monty A, Verdu C, Mariette S & Porté AJ (2018) No evidence for genetic differentiation in juvenile traits between Belgian and French populations of the invasive tree <i>Robinia pseudoacacia </i>.
 Plant Ecology and Evolution

-# Contact author for ViClust scripts
+# Contact author for questions about ViClust scripts
 Pauline Garnier-Géré ( pauline.garniergere@inra.fr )